 Do you want more joy and less stress this season?
-It begins by planning for the holidays.
+It begins by planning for the holidays… NOW.
 Check out these 6 reasons why you should start today!

-We just sent our kids back to school last week.
+We just sent our kids back to school.
 The temperature is still blazing hot and sticky.
 Shorts, sleeveless shirts, and sandals still dominate the daily wardrobe choice, yet here I am sipping on some pumpkin spiced k-cups I had shipped courtesy of Amazon Prime and listening to a little Penatonix acapella Christmas tunes.

 Yep, I’m one of those people 😉

 To me, the start of the school year means it’s fall regardless of what the calendar says.

 To be fair, the school year used to start after Labor Day but for some reasons unbeknownst to me, school starts earlier and earlier every year, creeping closer and closer to August 1st.

 Here’s the truth though, once September 1st comes, we are on a fast moving train that accelerates towards the end of the year with no signs of slowing down.

 September is filled with back-to-school events, getting back into routines, football games, apple picking, apple treats, and a few final days in the pool until they close for the year.